DimitriPalmer22/Relapse-Code-Documentation/_temp/Pre-VS Playtesting Notes 2 12-01.md

 ## 3rd Floor
 - We need elevator buttons
-- In the area that has the elevators, theres a floating bucket that looks out of place
+- In the area that has the elevators, there's a floating bucket that looks out of place
 - The phone may need to be moved back to the table idk
 - The elevators are marked as static, so they wont visibly open when we use the keycard.
 We *can* still go through it, though
 - The elevator hole needs to be bigger